fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

 Open issues
 - Add more command ids to the table.
-          Only the known command ids from the threads listed above and the testet boiler system (ELCO) are content of the table.
+          Only the known command ids from the threads listed above and the tested boiler system (ELCO) are contents of the table.
           Any user with a different boiler system can set the verbosity to 1 and decode the missing command ids simply by accessing the sytem via
           the display.